 Live Music Friday-Sunday 5:30 PM – 8:30 PM

 I am beginning to find that these “Pool Restaurants” are actually some of the best places to eat at some hotels and the SWIM was no exception.
-Nestled right next to the pool on the 3rd floor of the hotel you can sit inside or out and they had a nice bar area with a TV.
+Nestled right next to the pool on the 3rd floor of the hotel you can sit inside or out on a beach chair and they had a nice bar area with a TV.

 I ordered a couple of cocktails right off the bat and of course I had to try the Mai Tai.
 This one was delicious, with lots of fruit juice, a little on the light side but it was nice and cold.